johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 # **3\.
 The Opportunistic Signaling Mechanism**

-The core of this proposal is for an authoritative nameserver to include an SVCB record in the additional section of its responses under specific conditions.
+The core of this proposal is for an authoritative nameserver to include an SVCB record in the Additional section of its responses under specific conditions.

 This consists of three parts.
 The first two are the behaviour of the